Queensland fruit fly

 - Most traps are placed near airports, seaports, and densely populated areas – where flies would most likely enter the country.

-Trapping runs from September till June, when fruit flies are active.
-Any catches trigger a response similar to the one in Grey Lynn.
+Trapping runs from September till 1 July, when fruit flies are active.
+Any catches trigger a response similar to the recent ones in Devonport and Northshore and in Grey Lynn in 2015.
 If a breeding population is found, insecticide treatments are used to get rid of it.

 A 2015 invasion of Queensland fruit fly in Grey Lynn, Auckland, was declared eradicated after a 10-month, community-wide campaign.
 The effort included: